sergromanenko1/gulp-starter-kit/README.md

 ## File structure:

-/templates/ - contains duplicate HTML blocks
+/templates/ - contains duplicate HTML blocks<br>
-/public/ - Contains frontend files to upload to the hosting (FILES IN THE /public/ FOLDER SHOULD NOT BE EDITED!)
+/public/ - Contains frontend files to upload to the hosting (FILES IN THE /public/ FOLDER SHOULD NOT BE EDITED!)<br>
-/public/fonts/ - Contains TTF and WOFF fonts /public/img/ - Contains compressed PNG, JPG, SVG images, PNG sprite and SVG sprite /public/css/main.css - Contains all compiled SCSS files from the /resources/components folder/ /public/js/main.js - Contains all JS files from the /resources/components folder/ /resources/ - Contains frontend files for development (FILES IN THIS FOLDER ARE BEING EDITED!)
+/public/fonts/ - Contains TTF and WOFF fonts<br>
+/public/img/ - Contains compressed PNG, JPG, SVG images, PNG sprite and SVG sprite<br>
+/public/css/main.css - Contains all compiled SCSS files from the /resources/components folder/<br>
+/public/js/main.js - Contains all JS files from the /resources/components folder/<br>
+/resources/ - Contains frontend files for development (FILES IN THIS FOLDER ARE BEING EDITED!)<br>
-/resources/components/ - Contains folders of BEM blocks with SCSS and JS files /resources/fonts/ - Contains TTF fonts, WOFF are created automatically /resources/img/
+/resources/components/ - Contains folders of BEM blocks with SCSS and JS files<br>
+/resources/fonts/ - Contains TTF fonts, WOFF are created automatically<br>
+/resources/img/<br />
-/resources/img/sprite-png/ - Contains images for a PNG sprite /resources/img/sprite-svg/ - Contains images for the SVG sprite /resources/img/main/ - Contains images of the content /resources/img/scss/main.js - A file for connecting JS files of plug-ins and BEM blocks /resources/img/js/main.scss - A file for connecting CSS plugin files and CSS BEM blocks
+/resources/img/sprite-png/ - Contains images for a PNG sprite<br>
+/resources/img/sprite-svg/ - Contains images for the SVG sprite<br>
+/resources/img/main/ - Contains images of the content<br>
+/resources/img/scss/main.js - A file for connecting JS files of plug-ins and BEM blocks<br>
+/resources/img/js/main.scss - A file for connecting CSS plugin files and CSS BEM blocks<br>

 ## Gulp tasks